SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization: Experiments

 \subsection{Cross-Dataset Generalization}

-We further conduct a cross-dataset evaluation of our InterNet and InterNet-D on the aforementioned datasets.
-The results are listed in Table~\ref{table cross dataset}.
-For each experiment, we report the percentage of homography predictions under an average corner error (ACE) of 5 on the test set, which reveals the ratio of reliable estimations.
+We further conduct a cross-dataset evaluation of SSHNet-IHN-D and SSHNet-IHN on the aforementioned datasets, to further reveal the effectiveness of our proposed distillation training.
+As illustrated in Fig.~\ref{fig:datasets}, multi-modal image pairs from the GoogleMap, DPDN, and OPT-SAR datasets exhibit substantial modality gaps, and we call these three datasets challenging datasets, for a better illustration.
+In contrast, the Flash/no-flash and RGB/NIR datasets show smaller modality gaps, so we call them easy datasets.
+For each dataset, we compute the percentage of homography predictions that have average corner errors (ACE) lower than 5 pixels on the test set, which reveals the ratio of reliable estimations.
+We directly list the differences of the percentage of SSHNet-IHN-D and SSHNet-IHN in Table~\ref{table cross dataset}.

-We observe that both InterNet and InterNet-D perform well when trained and tested on the same dataset.
-However, InterNet shows poor generalization ability when trained on challenging datasets such as GoogleMap, DPDN, and WHU-OPT-SAR\@.
-This is attributed to the modality transfer module's inadequate performance caused by significant modality differences across datasets.
-In contrast, InterNet-D trained on challenging datasets exhibits superior generalization ability.
-Through distillation training, InterNet-D excludes the modality transfer module and directly extracts consistent features from cross-modal image pairs.
-This enables InterNet-D to develop homography estimation capabilities on easier datasets including RGB/NIR, Flash/no-flash, and PDS-COCO after training on challenging datasets.
-We also note that InterNet and InterNet-D trained on the easier datasets demonstrate comparable performance in cross-dataset experiments.

-The cross-dataset evaluation results indicate that InterNet-D effectively leverages the guidance of InterNet, achieving improved generalization and robustness while maintaining comparable homography estimation accuracy.
+SSHNet-IHN uses a modality transfer network to transfer images from one modality to the other on the training dataset, making it highly prone to overfit the training data.
+In contrast, SSHNet-IHN-D excludes the modality transfer network and directly extracts consistent features from cross-modal images, and hence is forced to learn the features that is robust across different domains.
+As illustrated in Table~\ref{table cross dataset}, when trained on challenging datasets, SSHNet-IHN-D exhibits significant superior generalization ability.
+Specifically, SSHNet-IHN-D trained on DPDN yields 66.5\%, 92.1\%, and 75.8\% improvement on GoogleMap, Flash/no-flash and RGB/NIR datasets compared to SSHNet.
+We note that the generalization ability across the challenging datasets remains limited due to the substantial domain gaps between the datasets.
+As for training on easy datasets, the generalization performance improvement is plain.
+This is because the training data is too easy to provide enough knowledge for obtaining the features robust across different domains.